Hulme Hippodrome

 In January 2021, the Hippodrome was advertised for auction with an unrealistic guide price of £950k and misleading information that stated the building had the potential for conversion to residential accommodation.
 It was removed from the auction at the request of campaigners, Theatres Trust, and the council.

-It has subsequently emerged that the Hippodrome had allegedly been sold twice in quick succession prior to the attempted auction, with an initial sale to a private individual for £450k and a further (same day) sale, at an increased value, to newly formed company HHM20 Ltd. Land Registry has yet to register the changes in ownership, believed due to irregularities with the initial sale and a question over the increase in sale value.
-Indeed, this and the further attempt to sell the property at auction at a further increase in price sparks concern that the building is being bought for speculative development and with little thought to the building’s historic significance.
+It subsequently emerged that the Hippodrome had been sold twice in quick succession prior to the attempted auction, with an initial sale to a private individual for £450k and a further (same day) sale, at an increased value, to newly formed company HHM20 Ltd. Land Registry only registered the first change in ownership in August 2023 after queries regarding the sale and requests for further information had been met

-The building remains vacant and in an ever-worsening state of repair.
+The building remains vacant and vulnerable.
 Two drone surveys (2021 and 2022) carried out by Save Hulme Hippodrome indicate the increasing scale of holes in the roof rendering the historic fibrous plaster extremely vulnerable to water damage.
 There is a need for urgent intervention to halt decay before irreparable damage is caused and the building is lost.
+There is also concern that the condition of the Hippodrome roof is contributing to a worsening condition in the adjacent Playhouse where, in November 2023, it was reported that water ingress through the party wall is now starting to affect roof timbers.

 Theatre potential